-The story of the preserves creation is actually quite interesting.
-Henderson’s Wastewater Reclamation Facility functioned for the purpose of treating wastewater to meet water quality standards.
+The story of the preserve's creation is actually quite interesting.
+Henderson's Wastewater Reclamation Facility functioned for the purpose of treating wastewater to meet water quality standards.
 The treated water was then used to irrigate golf courses.
 In performing this municipal service, the City of Henderson, unknowingly created a habitat for birds.
-In the heart of Nevada’s heat and desert terrain, this safe heaven was created which provided an abundant number of birds with shelter, water and a place to relax before they made their journey’s elsewhere.
+In the heart of Nevada’s heat and desert terrain, this safe heaven was created which provided an abundant number of birds with shelter, water and a place to relax before they made their journeys elsewhere.
 Eventually, birders from all walks began to migrate over to the preserve.
-Before long, the National Audubon Society began to keep track of the types and amount of birds that frequented the preserve.
+Before long, the National Audubon Society began to keep track of the types and number of birds that frequented the preserve.
 The information was used to track how well different bird species were faring.

 There are thousands of species of migratory waterfowl in the Henderson Bird Viewing Preserve.
 Waterfowl birds indigenous to the preserve include the Black-bellied whistling duck, Greater white-fronted goose, Snow goose, Ross’s goose, Tundra swan, Wood duck and many, many more.
 Desert birds are also native to the area such as the Killdeer, Black phoebe, Say’s phoebe, Vermilion flycatcher, Cactus wren, Rock wren, Bewick’s wren and the Marsh wren.